spina-a-d/waste-cloud-computing/README.md

 Using the `cd` command before running the probe is essential because the `probe.bash` file needs to access local storage.

+Once the crontab is saved it can be checked for correctness with `sudo crontab -l` to list the current crontab.

+Create an image of the newly modified Virtual Machine.
+New Virtual Machines spawned from this image with the probe and crontab will automatically send data to the service.

 ### Server
 The server uses NodeJS and should be setup using the appropriate steps.
 Ensure NodeJS and npm are installed on the machine running the server.  `cd` into the `cloudComputeCostWaste` directory and run `npm install`.
 After this is run, the server can be started with `npm start`.
 If it is desirable to run the server without a terminal open, one option is the pm2 library.
 Then the server is started with `pm2 start npm -- start`.